The importance of coffee breaks

 Coffee breaks with colleagues – what a blast!
 In the midst of the corona crisis and having to work from home, I realize again how important these small moments are.
 But why is it so important to have breaks with our colleagues?

-Coffee breaks with colleagues – what a blast!
-In the midst of the corona crisis and having to work from home, I realize how important these small informal moments with colleagues are.
 Even though I regularly meet with colleagues and friends online, working from home makes me feel lonely from time to time.
 However, whereas my own feeling of loneliness will hopefully be limited to a couple of months, about ten percent of the Dutch population experiences chronic forms of loneliness.
 This is a severe problem, as chronic loneliness is linked to wide range of mental-health issues.
 But why is it so important to have these small and informal get-togethers with colleagues?
 Are some people more vulnerable to loneliness than others, and what happens when people become lonely?
 Importantly, what can they do to stop feeling lonely?

 Humans are social beings